NitewingGW/School_District_Analysis/README.md

 # School_District_Analysis
-Analsysis of student grades
+### Analsysis of student grades

-# Analysis
-# Post Cheating Scandal Analysis
+## Post Cheating Scandal Analysis
 Due to the manipulation of grades by Thomas High school many of the metrics from last year need to be reviewed.
 Wide scale cheating or grade manipulation took place in the Thomas Hig School 9th grade class.
 All of the scrers for reaidng and math had to be removed.
 As such Thomas Overall ranking has been greatly affected.

-# Changes due to grading adjustments after the scandal
+## Changes due to grading adjustments after the scandal
 ### Results of removing Thomas High 9th grade scores and precentages

 * Thomas school ranking